EvilOlaf/wg_gaming_installer/README.md

 2. You play a P2P game like Monster Hunter: World or Overcooked! but your NAT type prevents you from connecting with other players.

 For a better gaming experience, the server should be close to your living region and has a low ping value.
-You should ping the provider's looking glass datacenter IP first before purchasing a VPS.
+You should ping the provider's looking glass datacenter IP first before purchasing a VPS. also look if the ip of the provider are in some blacklist that might impact your navigation.

-## For Advance User

-The reason why it is full cone is due to the DNAT route rules in the iptables:

-If the game needs port that is not covered inside, you can modify the postup and postdown script yourself to add a certain port for it.

 ## Requirements

 Supported distributions: